Key moments of Trump-Comey clash and what's come after

 Nov.
 12, 2016: During a telephone call with top campaign donors, Clinton blames Comey for her defeat by Trump.
 Clinton said her campaign was on track to win the election until Comey sent the letter to Congress on Oct.
 28.

 Nov.
-13, 2016: In a CBS "60 Minutes" broadcast after the election, Trump said he hadn't decided whether to keep Comey.
+13, 2016: In a CBS "60 Minutes" broadcast after the election, Trump says he hasn't decided whether to keep Comey.

 Jan.
-6, 2017: Comey is among a group of four top U.S. intelligence officials who briefed then-President-elect Donald Trump on their conclusions that Russia meddled in the presidential election on his behalf.
-Trump told The Associated Press by telephone after the meeting that he "learned a lot" but declined to say whether he accepted their conclusion about Russia.
+6, 2017: Comey is among a group of four top U.S. intelligence officials who brief the president-elect on their conclusions that Russia meddled in the presidential election on his behalf.
+Trump tells The Associated Press by telephone after the meeting that he "learned a lot" but declines to say whether he accepted their conclusion about Russia.

 Jan.
 22, 2017: Two days after taking office, Trump appears to single out Comey at a White House reception to thank law enforcement officers and others that helped during the inauguration.
-Trump called Comey over to where he was standing in the Blue Room to offer a handshake and a partial hug, then commented that Comey has "become more famous than me."
+Trump calls Comey over to where he is standing in the Blue Room to offer a handshake and a partial hug, then comments that Comey has "become more famous than me."

+Jan.
+27, 2017: At a one-on-one dinner at the White House, Trump asks Comey to pledge his loyalty to the president and Comey declines, according to a person close to Comey, speaking after the FBI director was fired.
+The White House denies that account.

+Feb.
+14, 2017: Comey speaks with Trump in the Oval Office a day after Flynn is ousted.
+Comey later writes a memo saying Trump asked him to shut down the FBI investigation into Flynn and his Russia ties.
+The existence of the memo, which was seen by Comey associates, becomes public on May 16.

-March 8, 2017: During a cybersecurity conference at Boston College, Comey said he planned to serve his entire 10-year term, quipping, "You're stuck with me for another 6
+March 8, 2017: During a cybersecurity conference at Boston College, Comey says he plans to serve his entire 10-year term, quipping, "You're stuck with me for another 6

 March 20, 2017: Comey testifies to Congress that the FBI has been investigating possible links between Trump associates and Russian officials since July, the same month he held an unusual news conference to discuss the investigation into Clinton.
 Comey had previously refused to acknowledge the parallel Trump investigation, and his disclosure enrages Democrats who already blamed Comey for costing Clinton the presidency.

-March 20, 2017: Comey testifies at the same hearing that the FBI and Justice Department have no information to substantiate Trump's unsubstantiated claim on Twitter that former President Barack Obama wiretapped him before the election.
+March 20, 2017: Comey testifies at the same hearing that the FBI and Justice Department have no information to back up Trump's unsubstantiated claim on Twitter that Obama wiretapped him before the election.

 May 2, 2017: Clinton again lays part of the blame for losing the election on Comey's Oct.
 28 letter.
 "If the election were on Oct.
 27, I would have been your president," she tells a women's luncheon in New York.

-May 3, 2017: Testifying before the Senate Judiciary Committee, Comey insists that he was consistent in his handling of the separate investigations into Clinton and Trump.
-Comey also said it made him feel "mildly nauseous" to think his actions in October might have influenced the election outcome.
-But he told senators: "I can't consider for a second whose political futures will be affected and in what way.
+May 3, 2017: Testifying before the Senate Judiciary Committee, Comey insists he was consistent in his handling of the separate investigations into Clinton and Trump.
+Comey also says it made him feel "mildly nauseous" to think his actions in October might have influenced the election outcome.
+But he tells senators: "I can't consider for a second whose political futures will be affected and in what way.
 We have to ask ourselves what is the right thing to do and then do it."

 May 9, 2017: Comey sends Congress a letter correcting his prior sworn testimony regarding emails handled by longtime Clinton associate Huma Abedin.
 Comey had told Congress that Abedin had sent "hundreds and thousands" of emails to her husband's laptop, including some with classified information.
 The two-page, follow-up letter said that, in fact, only "a small number" of the thousands of emails found on the laptop had been forwarded there while most had simply been backed up from electronic devices.